 speaker

 David Acheson

 Absolutely.
 Thank you for the question.
 I think you answered part of the question at the end.
 So part of the advantage that we have is that we do have every other month dosing in high efficacy with that modality.
-I think one of the things in those offices for patients that would struggle to pay a co-pay 12 times a year can do that.
-That's half as many times as that, which is great.
-What we're doing to mitigate this is a couple of things to go a little bit deeper.
+I think one of the things in those offices for patients that would struggle to pay a copay 12 times a year could do that as half as many times as that, which is great.
+What we're doing to mitigate this is a couple things to go a little bit deeper.
 We have a reimbursement team, as you're aware of, in the field.
-They know benefit plans and design by each one of these plans very, very well.
+They know benefit plans. and designed by each one of these plans very, very well.
 One of the things that we do know about the reimbursement through the foundation is that in many times patients were going on reimbursement through the foundation that didn't need to.
-And it was a situation where it was just benefit design that was missed and we're making sure we're educating opposites so they understand that down to the patient level.
-The other thing is we're using Appellus Assist, which is our patient hotline and also works with our offices to help identify when these patients that have a benefit that will run, when the -of-pocket max is hit for a specific patient, we can help identify that for a specific patient and then work with the offices to get that patient in for treatment.
+And it was a situation where it was just benefit design that was missed and we're making sure we're educating offices so they understand that down to the patient level.
+The other thing is we're using Appellus Assist, which is our patient hotline and also works with our offices, to help identify when these patients that have a benefit that will run, when the out-of-pocket max is hit for a specific patient, we can help identify that for a specific patient and then work with the offices to get that patient in for treatment.
 So there's a fairly detailed plan behind the scenes that goes down to the patient level to help the offices manage with that.

+speaker